MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 2. On this page, select the **Start using apps** button.
 Enter the email provided by the lab host.
 Check the box to agree to the terms and select **Start your free trial.**

-3. If prompted, enter a phone number.
+3. Enter the password provided by the lab host and select **Sign in.** If prompted, enter a phone number and select **Submit**.
 (It is recommended to keep the location set to United States, and enter `0123456789` for phone number.)

 4. Select **Get Started**.
 You will be taken to the Power Apps homepage.
 Select **Skip** if prompted with the tutorial.

 ## Step 2: Power BI Trial

-1. You will also need a Power BI Trial to create dashboards showing the information from Customer Insights.
+1. You will also need a Microsoft Fabric and Power BI trial to create dashboards showing the information from Customer Insights.
 To get started, open a new tab and navigate to `https://aka.ms/trybi`

 2. You will be prompted to use your M365 admin credential.
 Select **Continue** to confirm and follow the same steps from the previous task to add the Power BI trial.